cvravi9/Benchmarking_SVCs/Original_Data_Comparision/README.md

 * So a modified workflow with the name *Galaxy_Workflow_Cut_of_MIRACUM_main.ga* has been created.

-* This workflow however cannot be run from the terminal and needs to be executed in *https://usegalaxy.eu/*.
+* This workflow however cannot be run from the terminal and needs to be executed in *https://usegalaxy.eu/*

-## 3. Constrains
+### 2.2.
+Purity Sample Values

-## 4. Outputs
+* The first vcf file is created with the normal sample purity of 1.0 and tumor sample purity of 0.7.

-The first vcf file is obtained with the tumor sample purity of 0.7.
+* The second vcf file is created with the normal sample purity of 1.0 and tumor sample purity of 0.4.

-The second vcf file is obtained with the tumor sample purity of 0.4.
+## 3. Outputs